 Keep an eye out for this pattern in supply zones.

-This pattern pops up when the price shoots higher, crafting a big ol’ bull candle, but then nosedives on the next candle, stopping just short of creating a bearish engulfing pattern.
+This pattern forms when the price shoots higher, creating a large bull candle, but then declines on the next candle, stopping just short of creating a bearish engulfing pattern.

 What this pattern tells us is that the SM (smart money) is likely entering major sell positions, which is why the price drops deep into the first candle.